 At the moment, there are over 20,000 currently employed cybersecurity professionals in the state of Missouri.
 There is a very low supply of cybersecurity workers relative to the demand; Missouri scores 2.7 for its cybersecurity workforce supply/demand ratio, compared to the national average of 2.0.
 This has created a pressing need for skilled cybersecurity workers.

-As of early 2020, there are 7507 cybersecurity jobs are open in the state.
+Indeed, 7507 cybersecurity jobs are currently open.
 This provides ample opportunities for cybersecurity professionals that are willing to move to Missouri or who can secure a remote position that they can complete from anywhere.
 The top cybersecurity job titles in the state include cybersecurity specialists and technicians, cybersecurity managers and administrators, cybersecurity consultants, and cybersecurity engineers and analysts.

 There is a big spread of potential career opportunities for cybersecurity professionals.
 Some of them are closer to entry-level jobs while others are more managerial or administrative.
 However, salaries are generally quite high.